-Of note, it bears repeating that this intelligence briefing is a real-world scenario.
-As a consequence, students were intentionally given a shorter time period to prepare their briefing than they originally expected.
+Of note, it bears repeating that this emergency simulation is a real-world scenario.
+As a consequence, students were intentionally given a short time period to prepare their simulation and action-response.
 We believe that under these circumstances they performed quite well.
-Had they had the fully allotted time, we believe they would have excelled.
+Had they had more time, we believe they would have excelled.